 For complete physical health, we must remember to take some time out of our busy days to slow down and allow our bodies and minds to rejuvenate.
 This can be as simple as closing our eyes and listening to the grandchildren playing outside or watching the trees fly by when taking public transport.

-Rest can be defined as minimal functional and metabolic activity or being free from activity or labor.
-It can also include the amount of sleep ones get per night or the peace of mind and spirit one experiences while awake.
+Rest can be defined as a minimal functional and metabolic activity or being free from activity or labor.
+It can also include the amount of sleep one gets per night or the peace of mind and spirit one experiences while awake.